nirv-ai/docs/vault/README.md

 export JAIL="../secrets/dev/apps/vault"
 export VAULT_ADDR=https://dev.nirv.ai:8300

-# create root gpg key
+# create root and admin gpg keys if they dont exist in jail
-gpg --gen-key
+gpg --gen-key # repeat for for each entity being assigned a gpg key

-# base64 encode the `gpg: key` value
+# base64 encode the `gpg: key` value of each gpg-key to $JAIL/_NAME_.asc
 gpg --export ABCDEFGHIJKLMNOP | base64 > $JAIL/root.asc
+gpg --export ABCDEFGHIJKLMNOP | base64 > $JAIL/admin_vault.asc

 ######################### start the vault with a green state
 # stop any running vault containers